.

 Heilstrom.(a German word pronounced HIGH-L shtrome)

-the spiritual force of divine love from God, also called the power of God, that causes help and healing in a person's life (the Heilstrom lights up one's soul with the love of God); also called by Bruno Gröning the 'healing wave' and 'divine force' and also known as the power of the good God, the power of the Holy Spirit, etc. ("What you feel when you take in the Heilstrom, is good."....Greta Häusler.
+the spiritual force of divine love from God, also called the power of God, that causes help and healing in an individual's life (the Heilstrom lights up one's soul with the love of God); also called by Bruno Gröning the 'healing wave' and 'divine force' and also known as the power of the good God, the power of the Holy Spirit, etc. ("What you feel when you take in the Heilstrom, is good."....Greta Häusler.
 "Receive something new, receive your health, absorb the Heilstrom, this divine wave and don't disturb it.
 You will disturb it if you mentally concern yourself with your illnesss, always thinking yourself back to your suffering or your pain or even falling into a state of doubt."....Bruno Gröning.

 heal, healed, healing, heals.verbs